CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/04-TUI/01-intro.md

 offers basic operations with appliance and the second more advanced tasks.

-To navigate thought menu use UP and DOWN arrows on keyboard.
+To navigate through menu use UP and DOWN arrows on keyboard.
 For switching between set of input fields and buttons use TAB key.
 For switching between multiple buttons use LEFT and RIGHT arrows on keyboard.
 To speed up navigation you can use highlighted hotkeys, if